EngMoheb/Students_Depression_Excel/README.md

-# 💡 Student Depression Analysis with Excel 📊
+# 💡Student Depression Analysis with Excel 📊
 ![Student Depression Cover](assets/std_dep.png)

 **A data-driven project deep dive into the academic, lifestyle, and societal factors driving depression among students**, using Excel to uncover high-impact stressors and provide actionable recommendations.